Kimani-Dominic/Kimani-Dominic/README.md

 <!-- You can list the technologies you are familiar with -->

 - Frontend: HTML, CSS, JavaScript, React
-- Backend: Django
+- Backend: Django, Nestjs
-- Database: PostgreSQL
+- Database: PostgreSQL, MongoDB
 - Version Control: Git
 - container: Docker